Fullchee/notes/tech-learning/feature-toggles.md

-decouple deploy and rollout of features

-1. isolate risk
-    2. deploy and rollout of features are risky
-    3. we want to decouple them to isolate the issue
-3. Always be able to merge code into the main branch
+## Benefits
 2. Roll out or rollback in seconds
-    3. no need to redeploy
+1. decouple deploy and rollout of features
+    2. decouple them to isolate the issues (deploy vs feature issue)
 3. Beta Test in production
     4. Only test on 10% of users
+5. Always be able to merge code (even if incomplete) into the main branch
+    6. fewer merge issues

 Why Feature Toggles?